swtrse/BittrexClient.net/README.md

 The wrapper is based on .NET Framework 4.6.1.
 For each api-method there is a blocking and non blocking method available.
 The non blocking mehtod ends with Async.
 If there are optional parameters at the api-method, these parameters are also optional, in this case there are method overloads without the optional parameter availabe or you can just set the parameter to 'null' ('Nothing' in VB).
 For compatibility default parameters are not used, method overloads are made instead.

 To use the wrapper you have to

-1. Reference the assembly Goldfinger.Bittrex.dll in the project.
+1. Reference the assembly Goldfinger.Bittrex.dll in the project
 2. Set the token
 3. Call the methods